Moving to Houston

-Rather than purchasing a home, most expatriates choose to rent, at least at first.
+Rather than purchasing a home most expatriates choose to rent, at least at first.
 This is because house (and apartment) prices in Houston are expensive.
-Looking for a home in Houston can quite often be a daunting task, and Crown can advise on rental accommodation or purchasing properties, and can also arrange for temporary accommodation.
+Looking for a home in Houston can quite often be a daunting task, Crown can advise on rental accommodation or purchasing properties and can also arrange temporary accommodation.

 Houston’s position as an internationally-recognised centre of commerce means that you are bound to meet people from all walks of life.
 Expatriates commonly assimilate into the community through the sports and hobbies they are interested in.
 The business environment that Houston is famous for provides numerous opportunities to meet new people.
 Social media is also a great way to get to know like-minded people.

-Crown Relocations has 50 years of international moving experience relocating individuals and families to Houston and throughout the USA, contact us today for more information about our services.
+Crown Relocations has 50 years of international moving experience relocating individuals and families to Houston and throughout the USA.
+To arrange a quotation call our office for an obligation FREE quote on: 0508 227 696 or you can use our online quote forms: Instant Quote, Quick Quote, Home Visit Request

 For more information read our blog: Why you should choose Crown for your move to the United States.